 Mechanisms of Effect

-There are a number of mechanisms that help to understand why acupuncture can be so effective at treating musculoskeletal conditions.
-Some involve the nervous system and one involves the muscles.
-In clinical practice there can be considerable overlap between these mechanisms, and treatment often activates more than one mechanism.
+There are a number of mechanisms that help to understand why acupuncture can be so effective at treating musculoskeletal conditions:

 - Local Effects – Acupuncture promotes local healing by increasing blood flow to the area where the needles were inserted.